oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Disclosability of the Payload Claims

-Out of the claims used in SD-JWT VC defined in (#registered-jwt-claims), only the `sub` claim MAY be selectively disclosed.
+Out of the claims used in SD-JWT VC defined in (#registered-jwt-claims), only the `sub` claim MAY be selectively disclosable.
+Other claims not defined in (#registered-jwt-claims) MAY be selectively disclosable.

 ## Issued SD-JWT VC Example